yt-project/yt/doc/source/visualizing/plots.rst

 ``fractional`` keyword to ``True``.
 When set to ``True``, the value in each bin is divided by the sum total from all bins.
 These can be turned into cumulative distribution functions (CDFs) by setting the ``accumulation`` keyword to ``True``.
-This will make is so that the value in any bin N is the cumulative sum of all bins from 0 to N.  The direction of the summation can be reversed by setting ``accumulation`` to ``-True``.
+This will make it so that the value in any bin N is the cumulative sum of all bins from 0 to N.  The direction of the summation can be reversed by setting ``accumulation`` to ``-True``.
 For ``PhasePlot``, the accumulation can be set independently for each axis by setting ``accumulation`` to a list of